 Translation: Eastland County has minimal recent operator investment in re-entries or new development.
 Most of the top wells are 1978-1988 vintage vertical wells producing on continuous waterflood.
 For mineral owners, the implication is a more conservative valuation discount — the upside case from re-completion drilling is weaker than in neighboring counties.

 If your mineral interest sits within any of the leases listed above, it’s producing real income today — small but consistent monthly royalty checks.
-Buckhead Energy provides free written offers within 48 hours.
+Buckhead Energy provides free written offers.
 Out-of-state owners common across Eastland County interests; we handle the process remotely.

 Free written offers.
 No obligation.
 No fees.